maxmelo1/river-wsss/README.md

 Attention U-Net | 98.96 | 97.95 | 52.16| 67.66| 85.19|
 UNet++ | 99.29| 100.0| 79.73| 88.76| 96.86

-## Train and test WSSS model
-The PuzzleCAM was trained as explained by the author [PuzzleCAM Github](https://github.com/OFRIN/PuzzleCAM).

 ## Quantitative results